 What Is a Leaky Gut?

 In a leaky gut (also called “increased intestinal permeability”), those junctions between cells start to malfunction.
-Instead of opening and closing the door as needed, they start to leave the door open when they shouldn’t, allowing some of the bad stuff through to the bloodstream, where it can move to other areas of the body and cause harm potentially.
+Instead of opening and closing the door as needed, they leave the door open when they shouldn’t, allowing some of the bad stuff through to the bloodstream, where it can move to other areas of the body and potentially cause harm.

-“Leaky gut syndrome” is not a condition currently recognized by the established medical community, and it’s not listed as an official disease.
-There is evidence, however, that the intestinal lining can become increasingly permeable, meaning that it allows potentially harmful organisms to enter the bloodstream.
+“Leaky gut syndrome” is not recognized by the established medical community, and it’s not listed as an official disease.
+There is evidence, however, that the intestinal lining can become increasingly porous, allowing potentially harmful organisms to enter the bloodstream.
 What scientists aren’t clear on yet is exactly what the consequences might be when this happens.

 Information on the internet may lead one to believe that the instant the intestines start opening their doors more often than normal, all havoc ensues, but that’s not necessarily true.
 The body’s immune system is already equipped to deal with increased intestinal permeability and tends to go to work, eradicating any escaped toxins.